strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 Normally, when a new Kafka cluster is deployed, it will use its default metadata version.
 If a user wants to start a new Kafka cluster with an older metadata version, it has to be specified using the `--release-version` option of the `kafka-storage.sh` script when preparing the storage of the new cluster.
+Without using this tool, the Kafka cluster will start with its default metadata version and downgrade to the older one might not be possible anymore.
-Strimzi will use this mechanism to allow users deploy new Kafka clusters with older metadata versions as well.
+To avoid this, Strimzi will use this mechanism to allow users deploy new Kafka clusters with older metadata versions as well.

 Users will specify the desired metadata version as usually in `Kafka.spec.kafka.metadataVersion`.
 Internally, Strimzi will store the desired `metadata.version` in the per-broker configuration Config Map.